 Executors are responsible for filing an income tax return for the estate to report any income from probate assets.
 Attorney fees and executor fees are deductible on the estate income tax return.
 Any net income or excess deduction is distributed proportionally to the beneficiaries on a Schedule K-1 tax form.

-For assets inherited directly through beneficiary designation or joint ownership, beneficiaries receive tax forms from the various financial institutions – not on a K-1 from the executor.
+For assets inherited directly through beneficiary designation or joint ownership, beneficiaries receive tax forms directly from the various financial institutions – not on a K-1 form issued by the estate.
 Note that for jointly-held investments, the adjustment in basis applies only to half of the asset’s value.

 If you are handling an estate as an executor, administrator, or a surviving spouse, we would be happy to meet with you to answer questions, help explain the work that will be necessary, and provide a quote for what we would charge to assist with the estate.
 If you would like to schedule a meeting, please contact our office.